Gambinoo3005/bryan-jacinto-writing-portfolio/src/content/blogs/why-i-built-my-portfolio-with-astro.md

 ## Takeaway

 Astro isn't the answer to everything, but for content-focused sites where performance matters and you don't need a full client-side application, it's worth checking out.
 It lets you build fast, ship fast, and keep things simple.
 My portfolio loads in under a second with perfect SEO and strong Lighthouse scores globally.

 The code's cleaner, the build process is straightforward, and even as someone still learning, it hasn't felt overwhelming.
 If you're outgrowing a portfolio platform or building something content-heavy from scratch, give Astro a shot.

+And if you want to get started yourself, head over to the [official Astro docs](https://docs.astro.build/en/getting-started/).